-Building effective incentive plans for executives can be difficult and time consuming.
-In an environment of increased scrutiny from institutional investors, regulatory agencies, proxy advisors and the media, it is even more important to have access to the highest quality data and tools.
-Equilar and The Center on Executive Compensation have partnered to develop the Incentive Plan Analytics Calculator (IPAC) which encompasses Financial Metric Correlation and Incentive Plan Design.
-With IPAC, users are able to assess the robustness of metrics used in their incentive plans compared to the metrics used by their peers.
+Equilar and The Center on Executive Compensation have partnered to develop the Incentive Plan Analytics Calculator (IPACSM).
+With IPACSM, users are able to assess the robustness of metrics used in their incentive plans compared to the metrics used by their peers.

 The Company, consisting of multiple, varied businesses, is struggling to design an incentive plan that meets the needs of each business.
 The current metrics—TSR and EPS—do not provide the right line of sight for certain business unit executives, and as a result, the plan is ineffective at incentivizing behavior.

-Using IPAC, the Company can quickly design custom peer groups and tailor its analysis to business-specific needs.
+Using IPACSM, the Company can quickly design custom peer groups and tailor its analysis to business-specific needs.
 Creating a different peer group for each business unit is simple—type in the company name or ticker symbol, and then explore metrics that are most closely related to value creation for that business.
-The Company can also gain insight into what other peers in that industry use in their incentive design, using the Metric Prevalence function.
+Using the Metric Prevalence, the Company can also gain insight into what other peers in that industry use in their incentive design.

-A new member of the Company’s board is advocating a change to its annual incentive plan metric from operating income to return on capital, saying that “every one of our competitors is using it, so we should be using it as well.”
-The new board member is not a member of the compensation committee, and the committee chair has asked for help in explaining—and defending—the use of the current plan metrics.
+A new member of the Company’s board is advocating a change to its annual incentive plan metric from operation income to return on capital and says that “every one of our competitors is using it, so we should be using it as well.

-Within minutes, IPAC can provide a fact-based answer to the question of what metrics are common among the company’s peers.
-Through the Metric Prevalence function, IPAC displays, by peer company, the metrics used in each company’s short and long-term incentive plans.
+Within minutes, IPACSM can provide a fact-based answer to the question of what metrics are common among the company’s peers.
+Through the Metric Prevalence function, IPACSM displays, by peer company, the metrics used in each company’s short and long-term incentive plans.